Vikorimperator/Vikorimperator/README.md

 # Hi there 👋 I'm Victor Gonzalez

-### 🔭 I have extensive experience in integrating information from various disciplines to achieve a given objective.
-I have used Python to automate processes, detect anomalies, missing data, impute data and generate machine learning models.
-I have used SQL to extract information, create views and manage the database.
-I have worked in Azure environments for the analysis of information and development of machine learning models.

-### I possess extensive knowledge and expertise in data analysis and supervised learning techniques.
-To remain up-to-date with the latest industry trends and advancements, I constantly invest my time in professional development and training programs.

-### My role as a Geophysical Engineer has allowed me to gain hands-on experience in conducting seismic surveys, analyzing data sets, and producing high-quality reports for clients.
-I have also worked closely with cross-functional teams to develop and implement innovative solutions that improve the efficiency and accuracy of data analysis processes.
+### 🔭 I am a Geophysical engineer, I have been in the data area for 5 years, mainly in the oil and Gas industry.
+I have been in various roles, from data analyst, data scientist and project leader.
+I am interested in areas of data engineering and MLOps.

+### For the industry I have implemented automation processes and applied supervised, unsupervised models and neural networks in areas ranging from geosciences to well productivity.
+I have modeled and implemented the databases.

+### I have worked on cloud projects, especially BigData with DataBricks and DataFactory.

+### Despite having developed my career in the oil and gas industry, I am interested in entering other areas to continue growing as a data scientist and developer.

 ### 🛠️ Tecnology